Beccles: Landmarks

 Opposite the church is Beccles Town Hall, built on the site of the town's market cross.
 This is at the centre of the Newmarket area, which still features a weekly market.

-Beccles Museum is housed in Leman House, a Grade I listed building to the south of the town centre on Ballygate.
+Beccles Museum is housed in Leman House, a grade I listed building to the south of the town centre on Ballygate.
 The building dates from the 16th century and was the original site of the town's Grammar School, named after John Leman who endowed it following his death in 1631.

 Beccles Common is an area of common land, to the north west of the town.
-In the centre of Beccles Common sits a World War Two era Pillbox built in 1940 or 1941.
+In the centre of Beccles Common sits a World War Two era pillbox built in 1940 or 1941.
 The area hosts Boney's Island, a man-made mound on the common.
-The name comes from Bonaparte's Island.
-There are two different sources of the name Boney's Island. the more popular origin is that it was a prisoner of war camp during the Napoleonic wars.
+The name comes from Bonaparte.
+There are two different sources of the name Boney's Island.
+The more popular origin is that it was a prisoner-of-war camp during the Napoleonic Wars.
 The less popular origin is that a large bonfire was lit on the island to celebrate the end of the Napoleonic wars in 1814.

 The old Corn Exchange in Exchange Square, which dates from the early 19th century, now accommodates a branch of Lloyds Bank.